Mental health support and counselling

 - Mental Health Carers—ARAFMI (Association of Relatives and Friends of the Mentally Ill) run support groups for anyone caring for a person with mental health issues.

-- The Mental Illness Fellowship Queensland supports those with mental illness, their families and carers while educating the community about mental health.
+- The Mental Illness Fellowship supports those with mental illness, their families and carers while educating the community about mental health.

 - Children of Parents with a Mental Illness.